 5. Easy does it

 After their rest period is over, some marathoners think they can go back to the workout routines they had prior to the big day.
 However, just because you feel okay doesn’t mean you can strain your muscles again.
 It’s best to start out with fewer miles and slowly work your way back up.
 Throwing in some mild cross training is also a good idea.
 An easy bike ride or a brisk half-hour walk may be all you should do during the first couple of weeks after your marathon.

 6. Skip the hard stretches

 Before you start your light post-marathon workouts, it’s best to skip the stretching.
 Stretching soft tissues while they’re sore and in a delicate state puts them at risk for slight tears.
-You can focus on calves, Achilles tendons, quads, hamstrings, hip flexors and glutes, but limit yourself to a brief, easy session no longer than then minutes.
+You can focus on calves, Achilles tendons, quads, hamstrings, hip flexors and glutes, but limit yourself to a brief, easy session no longer than 10 minutes.